gubcodes/11ty-blog/src/posts/2021/04/The-Easiest-Way-to-Implement-Custom-Color-Themes-in-Your-Next-Web-Project.md

 byline: "Taking advantage of your browser's storage"
 date: "2021-04-02"
 tags:
-- how i did it
+- "how i did it"
-- dark mode
+- "dark mode"
-- css
+- "css"
-- vanilla javascript
+- "vanilla javascript"
 ---
-# The Easiest Way to Implement Custom Color Themes in Your Next Web Project

 ## The short version

 1. Create multiple CSS classes each with different values for `color`, `background-color`, etc.